CBC News 2000 Today: Production

-CBC launched their millennium eve programming on November 1999.
+CBC launched their millennium eve programming in November 1999.
 At the time the program was described as the largest, single television show in Canadian history.
 Up to 2,000 staff worked on the 2000 Today project worldwide, with hundreds of workers based at the Canadian Broadcasting Centre.
 In a television studio and the atrium were utilized while fibe outside satellite units, cameras in various locations worked to pull together an array of images from around both the country and the world.
 At the time, technicians at their sister network, Radio-Canada, were on strike in Quebec and Moncton.
 Transmissions in were seen as scheduled, but using only the main feed from the BBC, with a French voice-over.
 Also, as a consequence, 2000 footage from across the country was scarce on SRC's presentation, while footage from Quebec was not available at all worldwide (though the network did manage to get the only Quebec coverage on their own network—a video shot of midnight fireworks in Hull, Quebec, shot from Ottawa).